Teaching English Abroad: An Insider’s Story of Adventure and Growth

 Is there anything looking back you wish you would have known before you went?

 I wish I had done more research on the schools and the salaries.
-I’m a one-company-at-a-time applier, and this was the first school I found, applied for, and got hired for.
+I’m a one-company-at-a-time applicant, and this was the first school I found, applied for, and got hired for.

-I don’t regret choosing the school I did because I loved every bit of my time there, but I do wish I had known that there were other schools that had higher salaries.
+I don’t regret choosing the school I did because I loved every bit of my time there, but I do wish I had known that other schools had higher salaries.

 If you could give one piece of advice to someone thinking about doing this, what would you tell them?